florykhan/house-price-ml-v2/README.md

 # 🏠 House Price Prediction — v2 Enhanced ML Pipeline

-This repository implements an **advanced, modular machine learning pipeline** for predicting median house prices in California.
-It represents the **second version (v2)** of the project, introducing engineered features, regularized linear models, cross-validation, hyperparameter tuning, and a custom Gradient Descent implementation built from scratch.
+This repository implements an **advanced, custom modular machine learning pipeline** for predicting median house prices in California.
+It represents the **second version (v2)** of the project, introducing engineered features, regularized linear models, cross-validation, hyperparameter tuning, and a custom Gradient Descent implementation built from scratch — all organized into reusable **source modules** powering the end-to-end training pipeline.

 ---